 Can diet help or hinder?

-Dietary intervention can play a role in treating ADHD and knowing the correct information is vital.
-The first steps which may help hyperactivity in children and young people are to ensure healthy meals and snacks are structured at regular intervals and specific foods and additives are avoided:
+Dietary intervention may play a role in managing ADHD – the first step is to ensure meals and snacks are well-balanced and structured at regular intervals through the day.
+In addition to this, the avoidance of specific foods and additives may support behaviour.

-- Caffeine containing foods and drinks such as dark chocolate, tea, coffee or cola, may aggravate symptoms if taken in excess.
-Ideally, aim to reduce your consumption of these items slowly, over a few days to avoid any ‘withdrawal symptoms’.
-Water, milk, diluted fruit juice with water are all suitable alternatives.
+- Food and drinks containing caffeine, such as dark chocolate, tea, coffee or cola, may aggravate symptoms if taken in excess.
+Ideally, aim to reduce your consumption of these items slowly, over a few days or weeks to avoid ‘withdrawal symptoms’.
+Water, milk, herbal teas and diluted fruit juice are all suitable alternatives.

-- High sugar items which cause a rapid rise in blood sugar, often referred to as a ‘sugar rush’ which may affect behaviour.
-Low GI starchy foods such as granary bread, brown pasta and rice should be offered to maintain a steady blood sugar level.
+- High-sugar items that cause a rapid rise in blood sugar, often referred to as a ‘sugar rush,’ may influence irritability and behaviour.
+Low glycaemic starchy foods such as granary bread, brown pasta and rice may help stabilise blood sugar levels and regulate mood.

-- Artificial food colourings – research suggests that artificial food colouring increases hyperactivity in children who are known to demonstrate hyperactive behaviour.
-Soft and fizzy drinks, corn snacks such as Wotsits and Nik Naks and some jams and desserts all contain food colourings and are best avoided at all times.
+- Artificial food colourings – research suggests that artificial food colouring increases hyperactivity in those children who are known to demonstrate hyperactive behaviour.
+Soft and fizzy drinks, corn snacks and some jams and desserts may contain these additives and are best minimised or, if possible, avoided.

-There is emerging evidence to suggest a potential role for the use of omega-3 fish oils in the treatment of ADHD.
-While initial results suggest supplementation may improve memory function, it has no effect on behaviour.
+- There is emerging evidence to suggest a potential role for the use of omega-3 fish oils in the management of ADHD.
+While initial results suggest supplementation may improve memory function, it may have little effect on behaviour.
 Until more evidence is available it is therefore not recommended to start omega-3 supplements unless your GP, dietician or other health professional has advised you to do so.

 ADHD is a complex condition that requires specialist input and advice.
-If you are concerned about a loved one, be that an adult or child, and you believe they may need help, contact your GP and seek advice from a specialist dietitian before embarking on any dietary treatment.
+If you are concerned about a loved one, be that an adult or child, and you believe they may need help, contact your GP and seek advice from a specialist dietitian before embarking on any dietary or supplementary intervention.